VictorLeeLk/ViZDoomDepth/README.md

 `python demo.py`

-the script will take `images/1.png` as input and output to `images/_prediction.png`.
+The script will take `images/1.png` as input and output the result to `images/_prediction.png`.
 The result is as below:

 ![](./images/1_prediction_pre.png)